nodemailer/wildduck/README.md

 Use [Haraka](http://haraka.github.io/) with [haraka-plugins-wildduck](https://github.com/nodemailer/haraka-plugin-wildduck) to validate recipient addresses and quota usage against the WildDuck users database and to store/filter messages.

+#### Spam detection

+Use [Rspamd plugin for Haraka](https://github.com/haraka/haraka-plugin-rspamd) in order to detect spam.
+WildDuck plugin detects Rspamd output and uses this information to send the message either to Inbox or Junk.

 ## Future considerations

 -   Optimize FETCH queries to load only partial data for BODY subparts